gabriel-machado-dev/gabriel-machado-dev/README.md

 I'm a python developer enthusiast and currently studying systems analysis and development at Gran Faculdade.
 I started my journey in the programming world when I discovered the magic of turning ideas into reality through code.
 Passionate about automation with python.

-- 🔭 Check out some of my projects (Link to portfolio coming soon)
+- 🔭 Check out some of my projects: https://gabrieldiasmachado.wixsite.com/gabrielmachado-1
 - 🌱 Constantly learning and open to new opportunities.

 ## 🛠 Skills